JuqnDeveloper/CoreUHC_v1/README.md

 # CoreUHC_v1
-UHC Core used in CompactUHC and ZyperUHC - v0.16.x
+UHC Core used in CompactUHC and ZyperUHC - v0.16.x, v0.15.10

---- IMPORTANT
+> IMPORTANT
-## Create by xJuqnPvP - JuqnaGOOD
+## Create by xJuqnPvP - JuqnGOOD